Arj05/BookReviewNetwork/README.md

 ## Technologies Used
--Python: Core programming language used for scraping and graph building.
+- Python: Core programming language used for scraping and graph building.
--Selenium: For web scraping Goodreads pages.
+- Selenium: For web scraping Goodreads pages.
--BeautifulSoup4: To parse HTML and extract relevant data (reviewers).
+- BeautifulSoup4: To parse HTML and extract relevant data (reviewers).
--NetworkX: For building and manipulating the graph of reviewers.
+- NetworkX: For building and manipulating the graph of reviewers.
--Matplotlib: For visualizing the reviewer network graph.
+- Matplotlib: For visualizing the reviewer network graph.